Reciprocating Self and Other – lessons from autism by Dawn-joy Leong

 In the push for a more enlightened co-existence, some questions require address.
 When is co-existence considered cultural migration and when imposition?
 We are often strangers even in our own ‘homes,’ perennial actors and performers of Other, and thereby losing understanding and appreciation of Self.
 Should it be a compliment or insult when someone declares, “But you can’t be autistic, you don’t look or behave autistic?”

-Perhaps a transdisciplinary approach to this conundrum is in order—with science as syllogism and artistic research and praxis as agency— to facilitate understanding and reciprocity between Self and Other.
+Perhaps a transdisciplinary approach to this conundrum is in order – one that will facilitate understanding and reciprocity between Self and Other.

 - Autism Spectrum Condition – a mental culture